This page has links to helpful resources for:

 For decision-makers: About supported decision-making

-- Website - The five steps of Supported Decision Making external by Inclusion Australia
+- The five steps of Supported Decision Making by Inclusion Australia external.

-- Video – ‘Decision decisions decisions' for young people (You Tube 4 mins) external by SpeakOutAdvocacy
+- ‘Decision decisions decisions' for young people (You Tube 4 mins) by SpeakOutAdvocacy. external

 For supporters: About supported decision-making